dhruvhaldar/PySpaceFlight/README.md

 ## Project Overview

-**PySpaceFlight** is a comprehensive Python-based simulation tool developed for the **SD2900 Fundamentals of Spaceflight** course.
+**PySpaceFlight** is a comprehensive Python-based simulation tool developed for **[ KTH Royal Institute of Technology : SD2900 Fundamentals of Spaceflight](https://www.kth.se/student/kurser/kurs/SD2900?l=en)** course .
 It demonstrates key concepts from the syllabus, including:

 *   **Launcher Dynamics**: Simulation of a multi-stage rocket launch from Earth, accounting for thrust, aerodynamic drag, gravity losses, and mass variation.
 *   **Orbital Mechanics**: Calculation of Keplerian orbital elements (semi-major axis, eccentricity, inclination, etc.) from state vectors.